OOPs Concepts in Java with Examples

 Advantage/Benefit of OOPs Concepts in Java

-OOPs concept in Java offers several advantages that are not available in procedural programming like C, Pascal, etc. Some of the major benefits of object-oriented programming in java are as follows:
+OOPs concepts offers several advantages in Java that are not available in procedural programming like C, Pascal, etc. Some of the major benefits of object-oriented programming in Java are as follows:

 Advantage of OOPs concepts in Java